rng-guy/NFSMWBartender/README.md

 Regarding the "Basic" feature set **in general**:

 * The configuration (.ini) files for this feature set are located in `BartenderSettings/Basic`.

+* The unedited configuration files for this feature set use the game's vanilla values.

 * You can disable any feature of this set by deleting the file containing its parameters.
 Bug fixes, however, don't have parameters and are tied to specific files implicitly instead.